 T20 World Cup 2024: Get to know teams via interesting facts

-Uganda are set to face Afghanistan in their tournament opener in Barbados on June 3, followed by matches against co-hosts West Indies, New Zealand, Papua New Guinea in Group C.
+Nepal are set to face the Netherlands in their tournament opener in Texas on June 4, followed by matches against co-hosts Sri Lanka, South Africa and Bangladesh in Group D.

 Comments